EliHeuman/eliheuman.github.io/README.md

 ##### Support
 If you are having issues, please let me know, and <a href="mailto:biz.elih@gmail.com"> email me.</a>
 ___
-## Roadmap of future improvements:
+## Roadmap of future improvements and updates:
+I continually updated the project as new projects emerge.

 #### License information